 To test these, we will focus on how the data is exchanged between the UI screens, checking if it is correct and accessible to the screens in the navigation flow.
 For example, when a user selects the three parameters for performing a lift: team, exercise, and player, the data measurement and result screens display the correct labels for each lift.
-We also tested that the app could successfully scan for nearby BLE devices and initiate a connection with the rack.
-This included verifying that the Bluetooth module correctly detected the Force Rack, attempted a connection, and responded appropriately to connection success or failure on both iOs and Android.
+When our team gets access to backend and database functionality, we will test to make sure that data is passed between frontend and backend correctly.
 Our frontend code is responsible for interacting with the Force Rack, displaying user and lift data, and performing user actions such as logging in or adjusting preferences.
 The frontend then sends its data to the backend, which processes, stores, and retrieves data.
+Each API endpoint is going to be tested to verify its functionality, response time and error handling.
+The endpoints are going to be tested using Postman to validate the connection between the backend and frontend.
 We will also use the Android Studio emulator, the Xcode canvas preview, the XSimulator, and both Android and iOS tablets.

-5.4 SYSTEM TESTING
+5.4 System Testing

 We will use system testing to validate the application by making sure all existing components and features work together correctly to meet the requirements.
 This involves combining unit, interface, and integration tests to check that the full system operates correctly.
 Unit tests would verify that the UI components and other elements are functioning correctly.
 Interface tests will verify that interactions between the UI components, such as navigation, happen according to the design without any issues.
-Integration tests will check that the data exchanges between screens and backend occur correctly.
-We will also test that Bluetooth connectivity is integrated into the system by confirming that the app can scan for devices, connect to the Force Rack, and handle connection feedback properly.
+Integration tests will check that the data exchanges between screens (and backend once it's available) occur correctly.
 Using the combination of tests will ensure that complete actions can be performed and the components of the application implementation work together smoothly.